Momo4811/Manga-Tracker/README.md

 # Manga Tracker

 Manga Tracker is a web application that helps you track your favorite manga and never miss an update!
 Made as a personal project, likely to be adapted to a browser extension in the future.
+Reading manga from the site is also possible!

 ## Table of Contents